Garden Rules & Guidelines

 • administrative functions (taking minutes at meetings, website upkeep, orientation for new members, etc.)

-Plots
+Garden Plots

 Plots are assigned by the Plot Plotter.
 Returning gardeners should let the Plotter know by March 15th whether they plan to return to the garden.
 New gardeners will be assigned plots on a first come, first served basis.
 If all plots are full, a waiting list will be maintained and plots will be assigned as they become available.

 Items such as tomato cages, pots, stakes, etc. should always be kept in your assigned plots, even when not in use.
+Please keep the paths between plots clear so that gardeners, wheelbarrows and mowers can get through.
+Also, make sure that stones and other hard objects don’t end up in the paths; these wreak havoc on the mower blades.

 Fees